xavidop/genkitx-github/README.md

 ## Installation

-Install the plugin in your project with your favorite package manager:
+Install this plugin in your project with your favorite package manager:

 - `npm install genkitx-github`
 - `pnpm add genkitx-github`